Your Mini Basket

 In days gone by, it was common for batteries to develop a memory when charged before they are fully depleted.
 But in the modern age of lithium-ion batteries, this problem no longer exists.

-So if you do decide your Move on top of its mains charger base, no harm will come to the battery or its long term performance.
+So if you do decide to keep your Move on top of its mains charger base permanently, no harm will come to the battery or its long term performance.

 But, inevitably, all batteries don't have an infinite lifespan.
 The Move's battery will give approximately 900 charges or last 3 years before it may show signs of needing replacement.